AndrsGzRo/Predicting-Obesity-Levels-with-Machine-Learning/README.md

 - Both models have **high predictive capacity**, surpassing 93% accuracy.
 - **Optimized RandomForest** was slightly superior, being the better option for interpretation and with training times.
 - Both models stand out **Weight, Height and FCVC (Frequency of vegetable consumption) as important features.
 - The last suggets that a **combination of physical and eating habits** offer a better predictive understanding to estimate the obesity levels.

+## Future Work
+- Test other ensemble algorithms like **LightGBM** or **CatBoost**.
+- Use **SHAP values** for more interpretable feature importance.
+- Apply **class balancing techniques.
+- Deploy thre trained model via an **API** or **interactive dashboard** for real-time predictions.

+### 🧾 Summary

+This project demonstrates how **machine learning models can effectively classify obesity levels** using lifestyle, eating habits, and genetic predisposition variables.
+Both Random Forest and XGBoost achieved high accuracy and stability, making them suitable for predictive analysis in health-related datasets.